aws-samples/sample-r-server/README.md

 ### Restoring from backup

-If you enable AWS Backup, you can restore your [EC2 instance](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-ec2.html) from recovery points (backups) in your [backup vault](https://docs.aws.amazon.com/aws-backup/latest/devguide/vaults.html).
+If you enable AWS Backup (`enableBackup`), you can [restore](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-ec2.html) your EC2 instance from recovery points (backups) in your [backup vault](https://docs.aws.amazon.com/aws-backup/latest/devguide/vaults.html).
 The CloudFormation template creates an IAM role that grants AWS Backup permission to restore your backups.
 Role name can be located in your CoudFormation stack Resources section as the Physical ID value whose Logical ID value is `backupRestoreRole`

 ### Securing